-Can our hearts tell the difference between real love and fiction love?
+Can our hearts tell the difference between real love and fictional love?

 The funny thing is I’d been thinking about this yesterday, and this morning a Twitter friend sent me this great image.

 When I write, I fall in love.
 Not just with the male protagonist, all of my characters.
-Don’t go looking for that straight jacket yet.
+Don’t go looking for that straitjacket yet.
 The difference is I know they are not real, but sometimes I wonder if my heart does.

 Yesterday, I had to do the obligatory running around: grocery shopping, gym, errands.
 You know, the stuff we put off until the last minute and then rush around to finish it.